 - When you receive your ballot, fill in the oval to the left of your candidate choice.

-- Sign and date the oath on the envelope using a black pen.
+- After voting your ballot, seal, sign and date the oath on the return envelope using a black pen.

 Asian & Pacific languages: 888-API-VOTE